cortex-cms/omniauth-cortex/README.md

 # OmniAuth::Cortex

-OmniAuth strategy for Cortex's OAuth 2.0 implementation
+OmniAuth strategy for Cortex's OAuth 2.0 implementation.
+[omniauth-github](https://github.com/intridea/omniauth-github) was used as a helpful model for this project.

 ## Installation